Michael Hans Kater

-Michael Hans Kater (born July 4, 1937) is a German-Canadian historian of Nazism.
-He is Distinguished Research Professor Emeritus of history at York University, Toronto, and a fellow of the Royal Society of Canada.
+Michael Hans Kater (4 July 1937 – 17 November 2025), also known as Michael H. Kater, was a German-Canadian historian of Nazism.
+He was Distinguished Research Professor Emeritus of history at York University, Toronto, and a fellow of the Royal Society of Canada.

 Early life and education

-Kater was born in Zittau and moved to Canada in his teens.
+Kater was born on 4 July 1937 in Zittau, and moved to Canada in his teens.
 He graduated from St. Michael's College School in Toronto and earned bachelor's and master's degrees from the University of Toronto.
-After studying at the universities of Munich and Heidelberg, he completed his PhD in 1966.
+After studying at LMU Munich and Heidelberg University, he completed his PhD in 1966.

 Career

-After working as a lecturer at the University of Maryland in 1965–66, Kater spent the remainder of his career at York University, where he was an assistant professor from 1967 to 1970, associate professor from 1970 to 1973, professor from 1973 to 1991, and distinguished research professor from 1991 until becoming emeritus.
-In 1985–86, he was Jason A. Hannah Visiting Professor of the History of Medicine at McMaster University, and in the 1990s, he was a visiting professor at the University of Toronto.
+After working as a lecturer at the University of Maryland, College Park, from 1965 to 1966, Kater spent the remainder of his career at York University, where he was an assistant professor from 1967 to 1970, associate professor from 1970 to 1973, professor from 1973 to 1991, and distinguished research professor from 1991 until becoming emeritus.
+From 1985 to 1986, he was Jason A. Hannah Visiting Professor of the History of Medicine at McMaster University, and in the 1990s, he was a visiting professor at the University of Toronto.

-Kater is also a jazz musician and music historian.
+Kater was also a jazz musician and music historian.

+Death

+Kater died on 17 November 2025, at the age of 88.

 Honors

-Kater is a past recipient of fellowships including the Guggenheim Fellowship and the Canada Council Senior Killam Fellowship.
+Kater was a past recipient of fellowships including the Guggenheim Fellowship and the Canada Council Senior Killam Fellowship.
 He became a Fellow of the Royal Society of Canada in 1988 and in 1990 won the Konrad Adenauer Research Award of the Alexander von Humboldt Foundation.
 His book Doctors Under Hitler won the Royal Society of Canada's Jason A. Hannah Medal in 1991.